 The need for iron in food is strongly influenced by the presence of certain genetic variations.
-For example, a genetic variant in the TMPRSS6 gene, which has about 25% of the Western population, can disrupt the uptake of iron in the intestines.
+For example, a genetic variant, which has about 25% of the Western population, can disrupt the uptake of iron in the intestines.
 An increased need for iron in food will then be indicated.

 In addition to the two described genetic variants that can disrupt iron uptake in both directions, there is also a known genetic variant that influences the transport of iron in our bodies.
-This variant is in the TF or transferrin gene and reduces the binding capacity of transferrin to iron.
+This variant reduces the binding capacity of transferrin to iron.
 Transferrin is one of the most important transport proteins of iron.
 A reduced binding capacity of transferrin to iron could result in more free (i.e. unbound) iron.
 Unbound iron is quite aggressive for our body and can therefore be avoided as much as possible.
 Iron supplementation for persons with this genetic variant, in the case of anaemia, must therefore be done with some vigilance and with great care.